What is it to have direction?

 What is important to retain is that you can only get somewhere if you know where you’re going.
 You could, of course, wander, and accept any direction, but you may find after a while that you go in circles.
 What better than to try, try again and each time improve the process of moving forward?

 This takes some degree of clarity and determination to both define the end game and to stay the course.
 The journey may not be straight and narrow; you may need some strength to bring the ship back onto course and resilience to keep moving forward.
-While it’s important to evaluate your goals and objectives, there may sometimes be a point where you should give up.
-In an ideal world, you do this only for the right reasons.

-To help you define the end game, the objective, and what you’re aiming for, consider using [[Use Mind Mapping to describe any subject|mind mapping]] to visualize and clarify goals, and to determine the factors that define ‘arrival’.
+To help you define the endgame, the objective, and what you’re aiming for, consider using [[Many Uses of Mind Mapping|mind mapping]] to visualize and clarify goals, and to determine the factors that define ‘arrival’.

 For more related information, see how to [[Define and Set Smart Objectives]].